 I understand that the school may check my computer files and may monitor the internet sites I visit.

 I will not use social network or chat room sites or complete and send forms.

 I will not make copies of copyright materials.

-Please note that children under the age of 13 are not permitted by law to access Social Networking sites.
+Please note that children under the age of 13 are not permitted by law to access Social Networking sites such as Whatsapp or Instagram.